shrutiupadhyay75/COSTCO_SALES_ANALYSIS-----SQL/README.md

 ## Key Tasks Performed:
 1. **Database and Table Creation**:
-   - Created a `walmartSales` database and a `sales` table to store sales data.
+   - Created a database and a `sales` table to store sales data.
 2. **Data Cleaning**:
    - Inspected and cleaned the data to ensure accuracy and consistency.
 3. **Data Transformation**: